ItsGenis/vimfiles/Readme.md

 # vimfiles

 These are the new Codegram vimfiles!
-Slightly changed by Dor3nz, still cleaning up the mess though.
+Slightly changed by me, still cleaning up the mess though.

 ## Installing